Analysis of the QCD Kondo phase using random matrices: Symmetries in the QCD Kondo phase

-In this paper, we construct a random matrix model that correctly implements both the chiral symmetry of light quarks and the heavy quark symmetry of impurities.
-By taking the large-$N$ limit with $N$ the matrix size, we show for $N_f=1$ that there appear three distinct phases: \begin{itemize} \item Pure Kondo phase:~$\langle\bar\psi Q\rangle\ne 0$ and $\langle\bar\psi\psi\rangle=0$. \item Pure chirally broken phase:~$\langle\bar\psi Q\rangle=0$ and $\langle\bar\psi\psi\rangle\ne0$. \item Coexistence phase:~$\langle\bar\psi Q\rangle\ne 0 \ne \langle\bar\psi\psi\rangle$. \end{itemize} One can go to each phase by deliberately tuning a parameter of the model that controls the relative strength of interactions for $\bar\psi\psi$ and $\bar\psi Q$.
+In this paper, we aim to construct RMT that correctly implements both the chiral symmetry of light quarks and the heavy quark symmetry of impurities.
+By taking the large-$N$ limit where $N$ is the matrix size, we will later show for $N_f=1$ that there appear three distinct phases \footnote{Since our RMT is effectively zero-dimensional and, in the large-$N$ limit, is not subject to spatial (infrared) fluctuations that could restore the symmetry, the symmetry-unbroken phase does not appear in its phase diagram.}: \begin{itemize} \item Pure Kondo phase:~$\langle\bar\psi Q\rangle\ne 0$ and $\langle\bar\psi\psi\rangle=0$. \item Pure chirally broken phase:~$\langle\bar\psi Q\rangle=0$ and $\langle\bar\psi\psi\rangle\ne0$. \item Coexistence phase:~$\langle\bar\psi Q\rangle\ne 0 \ne \langle\bar\psi\psi\rangle$. \end{itemize} One can go to each phase by deliberately tuning a parameter of the model that controls the relative strength of interactions for $\bar\psi\psi$ and $\bar\psi Q$.
 For the pure Kondo phase, we show that the symmetry breaking pattern coincides with \eqref{eq:Ksym}.
 In particular, the chiral-HQS locking is faithfully realized.
 For the coexistence phase, we reveal that the pairing form of the Kondo condensate is drastically modified due to the influence of the chiral condensate, which has not been known before.
 We will also include the chiral chemical potential and examine how the Kondo condensate is deformed.
-Summarizing, this work opens up a novel way to study quark matter with heavy flavors in an analytically tractable setup.

-This paper is organized as follows.
-In section~\ref{sc:mm} we define the new random matrix model and clarify symmetries.
-In section~\ref{sc:phases} the phase structure of the model for $N\gg 1$ is investigated.
-In section~\ref{sc:eft} we add external source terms and derive the effective theory of Nambu-Goldstone modes.
-In section~\ref{sc:ccp} we introduce a chiral chemical potential into the model and study the behavior of Kondo condensates.
-In section~\ref{sc:conc} we conclude.